-- We are gradually increasing the amount of plant-based food we offer across our business, with an ever increasing quantity of our food being plant based (we will update statistics on this in August once sales stabilise post-Covid reopening). - · All alternative milks are served free of charge across all Benugo branded operations. - Our fresh meat and cooked chicken is UK Red Tractor approved.
+- In our seasonal Food To Go ranges we incorporate plant-based standards as part of the launch - · All alternative milks are served free of charge across all Benugo branded operations. - Our fresh meat and cooked chicken is UK Red Tractor approved.
 We have an extensive Meat Policy covering all other meats; which is almost exclusively UK Red Tractor on all fresh meat.
 We spot check and validate suppliers for adherence to this using DNA testing.
 As a result of this testing we have so far had to exclude four Tier 1 and once Tier 2 suppliers from our supply chain since 2019. - Our Fruit & Veg sourcing policy focusses on UK when in season and available and sees air freight as a last resort only.
 Potatoes are British year round, strawberries British when in season but avocados are only ever ship freighted.
 Although we have access to, we orient our dishes on road freight and ship freight ingredients only.
-With an increased focus of produce as part of plant-based menus we always look for innovative and sustainable solutions such as our collaboration with Cooking Sections. - We only ever use MSC (Marine Stewardship Council) approved fish.
+With an increased focus of produce as part of plant-based menus we always look for innovative and sustainable solutions such as our collaboration with Cooking Sections. - We only ever use MSC (Marine Stewardship Council) approved fish (level 1-3, on the Good Fish Guide).
 We focus on UK landed stock and only make exceptions upon client requests.
 We prefer to work with line-caught fish or hand-dived molluscs. - Our fresh eggs are only ever from the UK and free-range.
 All Benugo manufactured products, from our cakes to our sandwich fillings are made with UK free-range eggs. - We use UK liquid dairy only and a large proportion of our milk is organic.
 Irrespective of the label the dairies we work with all ensure cattle producing our milk spend a large proportion of their time outdoors.